-In fourth year you will study a range of core mechanical engineering subjects and core aeronautics subjects, plus a choice of advanced options.
+In year 4 you will study a range of core mechanical engineering subjects and core aeronautics subjects, plus a choice of advanced options.
 You will also undertake a team aerospace design project.
 Year 4 MEng students also undertake a multi-disciplinary group project.

 You will benefit from the close ties with industry developed by staff involved in the programme, with industrial case studies focused on the aerospace industries.